Courses in Anthropology

 Advanced course on selected topic in anthropology.
 May focus on geographic or theoretical area.
 May be repeated for credit when topic differs.
 Prerequisite(s): junior or senior standing and permission of instructor.

 A ANT 498 Independent Study in Anthropology (1-6)

 Independent reading or research on selected topics under the direction of a faculty member.
-May be repeated for credit.
+May be repeated for credit to a maximum of 12 credits.
 Prerequisite(s): junior or senior standing.